Breitenbush, Oregon: Mansfield Homestead

 Breitenbush Hot Springs was first homesteaded by Claude Mansfield, originally from Albany, Oregon.
 He was purported to have set up there as early as 1888.
 In 1889, Mansfield's original cabin burned down, but, in spite of this, the Albany Daily Democrat was already spreading word that Mansfield had laid stake to the land and was making improvements for the purposes of business and land cultivation.
 By 1901, improvements had been made in the way of trails, roads, and bridges, and a horse pack train operation was running out of Detroit, allowing for an increased number of visitors.

-In May 1903, Mansfield encountered a temporary setback when the Federal government ruled against Mansfield's claim to the springs by means of the homestead act, the immediate area having become part of the Cascade Forest Reserve by proclamation of President Grover Clevland in 1893.
+In May 1903, Mansfield encountered a temporary setback when the Federal government ruled against Mansfield's claim to the springs by means of the homestead act, the immediate area having become part of the Cascade Forest Reserve by proclamation of President Grover Cleveland in 1893.
 The issue came to a head in 1901, when a forest superintendent challenged Mansfield's claim to the land.
 The land office in Oregon City initially heard the case, ruling in favor of Mansfield.
 On appeal by the forest superintendent, a commissioner for the Federal government's general land office reversed the local decision; several witnesses had testified that, in frequenting the springs, they observed the land to be vacant, unappropriated public lands lacking any considerable improvements made by Mansfield.

 In October 1903 the then Secretary of the Interior heard Mansfield's appeal, and ruled in his favor.
 Permanent title was awarded to Mansfield by President Theodore Roosevelt.
 Mansfield continued to make improvements to the hot springs' offerings and developed its reputation as a resort.

 In 1905 Claude and his wife Harriet (née Ross), better known as "Hattie", were divorced, with Hattie and Mansfield's son, Lorenzo, receiving 1/3rd of the hot springs ranch's real estate.
 Claude died in 1906, and the execution of his estate and remaining 2/3rds interest in the springs real estate were passed to his uncle Dr. J.L.
 Hill of Albany.
 Dr. Hill co-owned the property with the Mansfields throughout the nineteen-oughts and early twenties, during which the springs received increased attention for their perceived health benefits.
 One of the most famous individuals of that era to visit the springs was acclaimed accordionist Count Guido Diero, who spent several summers there composing music.

 One of Mansfield's homestead cabins continued to exist on the Breitenbush property up until 2010, when it finally collapsed.